 eSIM price vs. roaming

-| Option | Approximate cost | Convenience |
+| Option | Estimated Cost | Convenience |

 |---|---|---|

-| Operator roaming | €10-20/day | Activates automatically, but expensive and uncontrolled |
+| Operator Roaming | €10-20/day | Activates automatically, but expensive and uncontrolled |

 | Local SIM at destination | Cheap, but variable | Requires store, passport, and time |

-| PuraSim travel eSIM | Fixed price per plan | Ready before you fly, no surprises |
+| PuraSim Travel eSIM | Fixed price per plan | Ready before you fly, no surprises |

 Coverage in Castries, Soufrière, and the resorts

-In Soufrière, the town at the foot of the Pitons where the most iconic resorts are located, coverage is good in the town and accommodations, although in volcanic trails, hidden waterfalls, and some mountain road stretches, the signal fluctuates.
+In Soufrière, the town at the foot of the Pitons where the most iconic resorts are located, coverage is good in the town and accommodations, although in volcanic trails, hidden waterfalls, and some mountain road sections, the signal fluctuates.
 This is to be expected on such a mountainous island.

 Local operators and eSIM network